Moesif/kong-plugin-moesif/docs/kong-konnect.md

    -e "KONG_LUA_PACKAGE_PATH=/tmp/custom_plugins/?.lua;;" \
    ```

+4. Use the docker image `kong/kong-gateway-custom` build earlier
-4. Run the command to start a data plane node with `Moesif` plugin loaded in.
+5. Run the command to start a data plane node with `Moesif` plugin loaded in.

 Please note that if you are running Kong Konnect on Docker, the plugin needs to be installed inside the Kong Konnect container for each node.
 Mount the plugin’s source code into the container.